-\item {\it Asymptotic theory:} The convergence of $I_X$ to $I$ is established in the standard Sobolev space context.
-In particular, this represents a considerable strengthening of the earlier results in \cite{Oates2018}, which relied on a rather opaque assumption on the integrand.
+\item {\it New Insight into Discrepancy:} The {\it kernel Stein discrepancy} \citep[KSD;][]{Chwialkowski2016,Liu2016b,Gorham2017} is an upper bound on the worst-case error of the Stein kernel interpolant.
+For our setting, we prove that this discrepancy is equivalent to a classical Sobolev discrepancy on the manifold.
+An explicit statement is presented in \Cref{thm: equivalent kernels}.
+Thus we completely characterise the convergence-determining properties of KSD in this context.
+This is our main result and our proof combines Stein's method, the theory of reproducing kernels and existence and regularity results for partial differential equations on a Riemannian manifold.

+\item {\it Finite-Sample-Size Error Bound:} Bounds on the worst-case approximation error are established as consequences of the Sobolev connection in \Cref{thm: equivalent kernels}.
 The optimal convergence rate is established, under appropriate regularity assumptions on the distribution $P$ and the point set $X$.
-A more explicit statement of the rate is presented in Thm. \ref{thm: main result}, our main result.
+An explicit statement of the rate is presented in \Cref{thm: main result}. \end{itemize} The paper now proceeds to \Cref{sec: background}, where we provide a brief mathematical background.
+In \Cref{subsec: statement} we state our main results, with discussion provided in \Cref{sec: discussion}.

-\item {\it Error assessment:} A computable upper bound on (relative) integration error -- a {\it kernel Stein discrepancy} \citep{Chwialkowski2016,Liu2016b,Gorham2017} -- is shown to be obtained as a by-product of approximating the integral.
-This extends the aforementioned earlier work to the manifold context. \end{itemize} The remainder of the paper proceeds as follows: In Sec. \ref{sec: main result} we provide a brief mathematical background and state our main result.
-In Sec. \ref{sec: method} we discuss implementation of the Stein kernel method and explain how its error can be assessed based on kernel Stein discrepancy.
-The method is empirically assessed in Sec. \ref{sec: results}, where our theoretical results are verified on $\mathbb{S}^2$.
-The proof of our main theoretical result is contained in Sec. \ref{sec: proofs}.
-Further discussion of the approach is provided in Sec. \ref{sec: discussion}.